niklasT201/niklasT201/README.md

 <p dir="auto"><strong><code>Digital Craftsman (Developer/Creator)</code></strong></p>

-<p align="left">I love building sleek and functional web applications that make a difference.</p>
+<p align="left">My passion lies in crafting sleek and functional web applications that leave a lasting impression.
+I'm constantly driven to learn new technologies and hone my skills to create applications that not only meet user needs but also push the boundaries of what's possible.
+The ever-evolving nature of web development keeps me energized and allows me to contribute to a future where web applications make a significant and positive difference in our world.</p>

 <div align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=niklasT201&hide_title=false&hide_rank=false&show_icons=true&include_all_commits=true&count_private=true&disable_animations=false&theme=dracula&locale=en&hide_border=false" height="150" alt="stats graph"  />